OCA/contract/contract/README.rst

 Usage
 =====

-To use this module, you need to:

 #.
-Go to Accounting -> Contracts and select or create a new contract.
+Contracts are in Invoicing -> Customers -> Customer and Invoicing -> Vendors -> Supplier Contracts
 #.
-Check *Generate recurring invoices automatically*.
+When creating a contract, fill fields for selecting the invoicing parameters:

+   * a journal
+   * a price list (optional)

 #.
-Fill fields for selecting the recurrency and invoice parameters:

-   * Journal
-   * Pricelist
+And add the lines to be invoiced with:

+   * the product with a description, a quantity and a price
-   * Period.
-It can be any interval of days, weeks, months, months last day or years.
-   * Start date and next invoice date.
+   * the recurrence parameters: interval (days, weeks, months, months last day or years), start date, date of next invoice (automatically computed, can be modified) and end date (optional)
+   * auto-price, for having a price automatically obtained from the price list
+   * #START# or #END# in the description field to display the start/end date of the invoiced period in the invoice line description
-   * Invoicing type: pre-paid or post-paid.
+   * pre-paid (invoice at period start) or post-paid (invoice at start of next period)

 #.
-Add the lines to be invoiced with the product, description, quantity and
-   price.
+The "Generate Recurring Invoices from Contracts" cron runs daily to generate the invoices.
+   If you are in debug mode, you can click on the invoice creation button.
 #.
-You can mark Auto-price? for having a price automatically obtained applying
-   the pricelist to the product price.
+The *Show recurring invoices* shortcut on contracts shows all invoices created from the
+   contract.
 #.
-You have the possibility to use the markers #START# or #END# in the
-   description field to show the start and end date of the invoiced period.
+The contract report can be printed from the Print menu
 #.
-Choosing between pre-paid and post-paid, you modify the dates that are shown
-   with the markers.
+The contract can be sent by email with the *Send by Email* button
 #.
-A cron is created with daily interval, but if you are in debug mode, you can
-   click on *Create invoices* to force this action.
-#.
-Click *Show recurring invoices* link to show all invoices created by the
-   contract.
-#.
-Click on *Print > Contract* menu to print contract report.
-#.
-Click on *Send by Email* button to send contract by email.
+Contract templates can be created from the Configuration -> Contracts -> Contract Templates menu.
+   They allow to define default journal, price list and lines when creating a contract.
+   To use it, just select the template on the contract and fields will be filled automatically.

 Known issues / Roadmap
 ======================